CamilleSimon/BTS2-CIEL-IR-MCD-2024-2025/TP_MCD_réponses.md

 2)ALTER TABLE champions /*permet d'apporter des modifications a la table champions ne se termine pas par une virgule pour pouvoir executer la commande suivante*/
 ADD popularity INT; /*ajout de la colonne popularity dans la table champions*/

+3)INSERT INTO champions (name, title, lore, gender_id, resource_id, year_id, created_at, updated_at, popularity) /*commande qui permet d'inserer dans la table champions des valeurs*/
+VALUES (/*valeurs à ajouter à mettre dans l'ordre pour bien qu'ils soient ajouter*/
+    'Fiddlesticks',
+    'The Ancient Fear',
+    'Something has awoken in Runeterra.
+Something ancient.
+Something terrible.
+The ageless horror known as Fiddlesticks stalks the edges of mortal society, drawn to areas thick with paranoia where it feeds upon terrorized victims.
+Wielding a jagged scythe, the haggard, makeshift creature reaps fear itself, shattering the minds of those unlucky enough to survive in its wake.
+Beware the sounding of the crow, or the whispering of the shape that appears almost human...
+Fiddlesticks has returned.', 'Autre',
+    'Mana',
+    10,
+    2009,
+    0,
+    5
+);